Javiercbr/ML_swimming/README.md

 Input   | times at the age of 10 to 15
 Output  | time at 18 yo

-Each record is made of the several times representing mean, maximun and minimun time and standard deviation exhibited by a single swimmer at the ages from 10 to 15 and 18.
-Whereas mean values estimate the overall performance, maxima, minima and standard deviation give a measure of the stability of the training.
-The objective is to predict the average time of a swimmer at the age of 18 based on its records at younger ages.
+Each record is made of the several times representing mean, maximum and minimum times and standard deviation exhibited by a single swimmer at the ages from 10 to 15 and 18.
+Whereas mean values estimate the overall performance,maximum and minimum times and standard deviation give a measure of the stability reached by the swimmer.
+The aim is to predict the average time of a swimmer at the age of 18 based on its records at younger ages.

 <p align="center">
   <img src="table.png" width="1300" title="d">
 </p>

-A swimmer may not have a complete record, i.e. this menas that some records from 10 to 15 year old are missing.
-The number of missing ages follows the following distribution:
+A swimmer may not have a complete record, i.e. meaning that some records from 10 to 15-year-old are missing.
+The number of missing ages follows the distribution:

 <p align="center">
   <img src="missing_records.png" width="400" title="c">